capital-G/DynGen/README.md

 ## Installation

-Currently DynGen is only tested on macOS, though it should also works on Linux.
-Windows is currently not supported, but should be available soon as well.

 Builds are occasionally uploaded at <https://github.com/capital-G/DynGen/releases>.
 Download and extract the content of the archive into the `Platform.userExtensionDir` folder.